niblyx-malnus/clurd/FOO.md

 **Correct**: Use explicit aliases like `/-  btc=bitcoin` or even single letters `/-  b=bitcoin`

+**Note**: In exceptional cases where there only a small number of imports, wildcard imports can be acceptable.

 ## Environment Assumptions

 ### ❌ Assuming specific ship configurations